bounswe/bounswe2019group9/deliverables/M1-Group9.md

  #### 3.5.2.
 Emirhan:

  3.5.2.1.
 Scenarios and mock-ups are detailed enough, not less and not too complicated.
 Typos can be corrected and maybe some color can be added to make distinct parts more clear.

+#### 3.5.3.
+Ahmet:

+ 3.5.3.1.
+Mock-ups should have indicated the user activities clearly.

 ### 3.6.
 Design Documents